jfreeman812/QE-Tools/_docs/reporting/databroker.rst

 Output Specifications
 ---------------------

-In addition to the input data, the output will also include the data-collector specific formatting and an ``upload_id`` key that helps identify the set of data uploaded when searching.
+In addition to the input data, the output will also include the data-collector specific formatting and an ``upload_id`` key that helps identify the set of data uploaded when searching, and tags the data with a unix timestamp.